 Neighborhoods like OTR have old designs, homes built in close proximity and certain building codes and limitations, said Rodrigues.
 For example, according to neighborhood standards, each home in OTR must be a certain height and be built using a certain type and color of brick.

-To prepare for the competition, the team, which consisted of three architectural engineering students and four architecture students, collaborated with local companies like Cincinnati Center City Development Corporation (3CDC), CMTA Engineering Consultants and Sol Design Consulting.
+To prepare for the competition, the team, which consisted of three architectural engineering students and four architecture students, collaborated with local companies like Cincinnati Center City Development Corporation (3CDC), CMTA Engineering Consultants, Over-the-Rhine Foundation, PWWG Architects, Sol Design Consulting and Turner Construction.
 The team ultimately modeled their own design on a real plot of land (1531 Pleasant St.) owned by 3CDC.
 This land was the site of a vacant lot wedged between an existing building and a building in development, presenting another challenge that limited the team’s design capabilities.

 The team studied the plot, determined the problems and found practical solutions to save energy.
 The students came up with a design that incorporated environmental features like green roofs, solar panels and windows that took advantage of the limited daylight without letting in too much heat from the sun.
 The team also designed a natural centralized ventilation system that recycled air using energy-efficient heating and cooling units.

-Amanda Webb, PhD, assistant professor at the College of Engineering and Applied Science (CEAS), was the team’s faculty adviser.
+Amanda Webb, PhD, assistant professor in the architectural engineering department of the College of Engineering and Applied Science (CEAS), was the team’s faculty adviser.
 “Professor Webb was instrumental in our success,” said Rodrigues.
 “She got us in touch with the industry through her connections and was directly engaged with us from the beginning.”

 The team started the planning process mid-October and presented their findings in April, taking almost the entire academic year.
 Despite being its first year participating in the Race to Zero competition, the UC team made it to the final round in Golden, Colorado.
 On April 21, the team presented their project at the National Renewable Energy Lab (NREL).